A leader in music education

-Our Trinity Sannyi Summer School takes place at the world renowned Yehudi Menuhin School near London, inviting young musicians from Asia to learn, play and perform with their peers from the UK and to receive tuition from world-leading musicians and tutors.
+Our Trinity Sannyi Summer School takes place at the world renowned Yehudi Menuhin School in Cobham, and invites young musicians from Asia to learn, play and perform with their peers from the UK.

 To find out more about the Trinity Sannyi Summer School, please contact Andrew Bernardi email@example.com who will be happy to discuss in further detail with you.

-We take music into schools across Sussex and beyond, engaging with young people through workshops, masterclasses and concerts to break down the barriers between audiences and the concert platform and to encourage a lifelong love and appreciation for music.
+We regularly visit schools across Sussex and beyond, to encourage a lifelong love and appreciation for music.
+Engaging with young people through workshops, masterclasses and concerts in order to break down the barriers between audiences and the concert platform; our work includes the 2019 Arts Council England funded Dragons Project.

-We can tailor our workshops and events to the needs and ages of pupils with our main objective being to encourage pupils to listen, imagine, ask questions and to share their ideas about how music makes them feel.
+We can tailor our workshops and events to the needs and ages of all pupils; our main objective being to encourage pupils to listen, imagine, ask questions and to share their ideas about how music makes them feel.

 To discuss how we could work with your school to enhance lives through music and bring benefits to pupils that inspire creativity, please contact Andrew Bernardi firstname.lastname@example.org